AIML-research/AIML-research.github.io/_pages/openings.md

 ### Student assistant positions (HiWi)

-- If you want to join our group as a student assistant (HiWi) supporting us in various research projects e.g., in the field of adaptive learning, responsible AI or generative AI, send your application (as a single pdf including a short CV, transcripts of your studies and a short motivation letter) per email to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject ``HiWi Application".
+If you want to join our group as a student assistant (HiWi) supporting us in various research projects e.g., in the field of adaptive learning, responsible AI or generative AI, send your application (as a single pdf including a short CV, transcripts of your studies and a short motivation letter) per email to Prof. Dr. Eirini Ntoutsi (eirini.ntoutsi@unibw.de) with subject ``HiWi Application".

+### B.Sc./MSc. theses
+We offer bachelor and master theses in the areas of Artificial Intelligence and Machine learning.

+If you are interested in writing a thesis at our group, please contact Prof. Dr. Eirini Ntoutsi via email (eirini.ntoutsi@fu-berlin.de) with subject "Bachelor thesis" or "Master thesis" including a brief CV and transcripts of your records.
+We will then contact you with potential topics.